Meenakshi Sundareshwar: Reception

 Editor-in-chief of The Hindu, Anuj Kumar, wrote that "It is a kind of film that won't keep you awake but provides talk-points for dinner table discussion [...]
 Had it been mounted as a comedy, we would have played along but here, the conceit and self-awareness are hard to ignore."
 Saibal Chatterjee from NDTV gave the film 2.5 stars (out of 5) and stated that "Meenakshi Sundareshwar would not have, like its two principal characters, needed either divine intervention or the love of Rajinikanth for its marriage of intention and execution to work, if the writing eschewed the laboured pre-climactic twists and demonstrated greater flair.
 Its inconsistencies and the inert stretches notwithstanding, Meenakshi Sundareshwar papers over at least some of its flaws with its beguiling simplicity."
 Anna M. M. Vetticad of Firstpost gave two stars out of five and wrote, "Meenakshi Sundareshwar has many of its nuts and bolts in place, but is lost to poor writing and to direction that confuses uneventfulness with realism, made worse by the inexorable running time.
 Even its goal of upholding one of the fixtures of Indian culture – the arranged marriage – remains unmet since it has no compelling arguments to offer.
 It may well be argued that this unquestioning acceptance of tradition accurately reflects most Indian homes.
 But if this film's aim was to romanticise tradition, then its lack of energy and spark makes it a really bad ad for arranged marriages."

 Nandini Ramnath of Scroll.in wrote, "The film embraces the stereotype and then tries to subvert it with a zeal that can only be admired.
 It has read up on the broad elements that constitute community identity and then laid out its findings with full-blooded chutzpah."
 Anupama Chopra, editor-in-chief of Film Companion, stated the film as "an opposite to Haseen Dillruba, where the latter give us a twisted take on the aftermath of marrying a stranger, Meenakshi and Sundareshwar make a solid case for why it continues to be the preferred mode for so many young people", concluding it as "the film does not realise its full potential but it is sweet and undemanding enough".
-Writing for the same website, Vikas Yadav criticised the film as "a stale story with a glossy package".